Jonathan2251/lbd/source/funccall.rst

 LLVM Mips 3.1 issues the .cpload and .cprestore and Cpu0 borrows it from that version.
 But now, llvm Mips replace .cpload with real instructions and remove .cprestore.
 It treats $gp as reserved register in PIC mode.
-Since the Mips assembly document I reference say $gp is caller save register, Cpu0 stay and follow this document at this point and supply reserve $gp register as option.
+Since the Mips assembly document which I reference say $gp is "caller save register", Cpu0 follows this document at this point and provides reserving $gp register as option.

 .. code-block:: console